AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/11/page02.md

         ![](../images/U5lab013-image45.png)

 ### Task 4: Train the Model

+In this task, you will set up and connect components to train, score, and evaluate a regression model predicting player points (PTS) using Azure ML Designer.

 1. Switch to the **Component** tab in the left panel **(1)** and search for **Linear Regression (2).** Drag that component onto the canvas **(3)**.